The Hump: Flight hazards

 Still, American and CNAC pilots often flew daily on round-trip flights, and around the clock.
 Some exhausted crews flew as many as three roundtrips every day, particularly during the Hardin rotation policy.
 Mechanics serviced planes in the open, using tarpaulins to cover the engines during the frequent downpours, and suffered burns to exposed flesh from sun-heated bare metal.
 There were not enough mechanics or spare parts to go around during the first two years of operations; maintenance and engine overhauls were often deferred.
-Many overloaded planes crashed on takeoff after losing an engine or otherwise encountering mechanical trouble.
+Many overloaded planes crashed on takeoff after mechanical trouble such as an engine failure.
 Author and ATC pilot Ernest K. Gann recalled flying into Chabua and witnessing four air crashes in one day: two C-47s, two C-87s and 32 killed.
 He commented with grim sarcasm, "Not to be confused with a combat operation."
 Due to the isolation of the area, as well as the lower priority of the CBI theater, parts and supplies to keep planes flying were in short supply before the onset of the "Fireball", and flight crews were often sent into the Himalayan foothills to cannibalize aircraft parts from the numerous crash sites.
 At times, monthly aircraft losses totaled 50% of all aircraft then in service along the route.
 A byproduct of the numerous air crashes was a local boom in native wares made from aluminum crash debris.

 In addition to losses from weather and mechanical failure, the unarmed and unescorted transport aircraft flying the Hump were occasionally attacked by Japanese fighters.
 While piloting a C-46 on one such mission, Lt.
 Wally A. Gayda returned fire in desperation against a fighter by pushing a Browning automatic rifle out the cockpit window and firing a full magazine, killing the Japanese pilot.
-Some C-87 pilots installed of a pair of forward-firing .50 caliber machine guns fuselage-mounted in front of the cargo doors of their aircraft, but there is no documented instance of their being used.
+Some C-87 pilots installed a pair of forward-firing .50 caliber machine guns fuselage-mounted in front of the cargo doors of their aircraft, but there is no documented instance of their being used.